emperorofmars/stf-unity/readme.md

 This project is supposed to improve that, by creating a prototype/proof of concept of an extensible file format for 3d models.
 It should be trivial to extend to support fully featured VR & V-Tubing Avatars.

+One of the main motivations for this project is to enable the creation of an easy to use 'Character Editor' application.
+End-users would be able to adapt their avatars as easily as in a video-game character creation screen and easily use them in applications like VRChat and VSeeFace.

 ## STF Format
 The STF format is heavily based on the concept of glTF 2.0.
 It's essentially my attempt to create a glTF-done-right format with a practically usable extension system, while avoiding its severe flaws.
 [Read more on glTF's issues here.](./Docs/stf_format.md#gltf-20-issues)